BIOS3010/Module-10-HTS/00-Get_started.md

 Next, see below under "Logging on to the course server".

 **Windows**
-On windows we recommend that you install [GitBash](https://gitforwindows.org/).
+If you have a program called **Terminal** installed already, use that one.
+If not, we recommend that you install [GitBash](https://gitforwindows.org/).
 This gives you a terminal with unix-style commands available on your local machine.
 You can then log on to the `login.uio.no` server with the same commands as above.

 You should see a message `Welcome to login.uio.no!`